nginxinc/nginx-service-mesh/docs/content/get-started/openshift-platform/supported-platforms.md

 ## Supported Platforms

-NGINX Service Mesh has been tested to run on OpenShift version 4.8.
+NGINX Service Mesh has been tested to run on OpenShift versions 4.10 and 4.11.

 Any self-managed RedHat OpenShift environment running with the above version can be used with NGINX Service Mesh.
 Externally managed environments such as Azure Red Hat OpenShift and Red Hat OpenShift Service on AWS may work, though they are not officially supported.